Aschteroth/udacity_capstone_project/README.md

 The Dataset contains 10 years worth of meteorological data (years 2007-2017) from different places in Australia, including the info if it rained that day and if it rained the day after.
 It´s shape is 23 columns with 145461 rows.

+## Task

-This project aims to deploy a webservice that can predict if it will rain tomorrow in Australia if given a specific set of weather parameters like location, temperature, wind direction, evaporation and humidity.
+The web service is meant to predict, if, given a specific set of weather parameters like location, temperature, wind direction, evaporation and humidity, it will rain tomorrow in Australia.
+The underlying problem is a binary classification problem where the outcome can either be "True" or "False".

 ### Access
-The dataset is hosted on my personal github account and accessed via URL with azureMLs [*Dataset* class](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.dataset.dataset?view=azure-ml-py)
+The dataset is hosted on my personal github account and accessed via URL with azureMLs [*Dataset* class](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.dataset.dataset?view=azure-ml-py).
+The data is then converted to a pandas dataframe.

 ## Automated ML
 *TODO*: Give an overview of the `automl` settings and configuration you used for this experiment